Our ancestors in the Savannah developed larger and larger brains that allowed them to communicate effectively.

 RankBrain looks more at the relationship between concepts and words rather than a single word or keyword.

-The algorithm learns to understand what you write based on contextual information and the network of concepts it meets along the way.
+The machine learning algorithm learns to understand what you write based on contextual information and the network of concepts it meets along the way.

 In short, a word is not an island, but it gets relevance based on the context it sits on.

 As SEO strategist Gianluca Fiorelli puts it in RankBrain unleashed:

 “What we should do is insist on optimizing our content using semantic SEO practices (emphasis mine), in order to help Google understand the context of our content and the meaning behind the concepts and entities we are writing about.“